Asupkay/CS-554-Web-Programming-II/README.md

 ## Assignment 3

 ## Assignment 4
-For this assignment, you will practice your usage of redis and async / await together.
-You will promisify the redis-client for use, and you will use all of its methods with the use of the await keyword.
+For this assignment, I practice the usage of redis and async / await together.
+We promisify the redis-client for use, and use all of its methods with the use of the await keyword.